Experience Overview

 - Tourist yurt camp (Number of Nights: 1)

-Back on the road and travel to Song-Kol Lake, another alpine stunner that is considered a sacred place to many Kyrgyz people, as well as one of the best summer pastures for nomadic herders.
+Travel to Song-Kol Lake this morning.
+This alpine is considered sacred to many Kyrgyz people and one of the best summer pastures for nomadic herders.
 On the way, stop at Kochkor to visit the local market and a women's felt co-op.
-The landscape today will change depending on the season but is sure to be beautiful no matter when you travel.
-In the summer you might see nomadic herdsmen and their families watching over goats, sheep, and horses.
-Enjoy exploring your surroundings for the rest of the day, maybe hiking one of the many trails.
+The landscape today will change depending on the season, but it is sure to be beautiful no matter when you travel.
+In the summer, you might see nomadic herdsmen and their families watching over goats, sheep and horses.
+When you arrive later today, spend some time exploring the surroundings at your own pace.
 Tonight, fall asleep in yurts set up along the shore.
-Tomorrow, those daring enough for an invigorating morning splash can use the lake to wash off the sleep.

 Included Activities: